EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 thermo_style  custom step temp etotal pe ke press vol density
 ```

-There are several default styles, and the `custom` style allows for full customization of which fields and in which order to write them.
+There are several default styles, and the `custom` style allows for full customisation of which fields and in which order to write them.
 To choose how often to write these fields, the command is:

 ```
 thermo        500
 ```

-To force LAMMPS to use the verlet algorithm (rather than the default velocity-verlet), we use:
+To force LAMMPS to use the Verlet algorithm (rather than the default velocity-Verlet), we use:

 ```
 run_style     verlet
 ```

-And finally, we choose how many timesteps (**not time-units**) to run the simulation for:
+And finally, we choose how many time-steps (**not time-units**) to run the simulation for:

 ```
 run           50000